camunda-community-hub/camunda-song-request/README.md

 10. TODO: describe how to configure Send grid templates
 11. Create a Camunda SaaS Secret named `OPENAI_API_KEY` with your OpenAI API Key
 12. Upload the `src/main/resources/song-request.bpm` file to your SaaS web modeler (or open in desktop modeler).
 13. Deploy the Song Request process to your Camunda 8 SaaS Cluster.
-14. Create the following secrets in your Camunda 8 SaaS environment.

 # Start a Process Instance